nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 List of `<compulsory arguments>`:
 - `v/<value>` sets the amount of money spent

+🚩: value has **no** limit

 List of `<optional arguments>`:
 - `currency/<currency>` sets the currency of the expense.
 - `date/<yyyy-MM-dd>` sets the date of the expense.

-🚩: By default, the currency is set to "SGD" and date is set to the date when the user executed the `spend` command.
+🚩: By default, the currency is set to "SGD" and date is set to the date when the user executes the `spend` command.

+🚩: Optional and compulsory arguments can be typed in **any** order

 Example of usage: